-Health: Spencer has been neutered and microchipped *(and received a dental?)*.
-He is current on his DHPP, Bordetella, and Rabies.
-He has been wormed, flea treated, and tested negative for heartworm.
+Health: Ellie has been spayed and microchipped.
+She is current on her DHPP, Bordetella, and Rabies.
+She has been wormed and flea treated, and tested negative for heartworm.

 Note: The above description reflects the behavior we have observed in the dog's foster home.
 Although PUP provides adopters up to the minute information on our dogs, we cannot guarantee they will behave in the same manner in a different environment with new owners.

 Adoption: If you think you have room in your home and heart for this dog and you reside within Washington State, please go to our Adoption Information page.
 There you will find more information and be able to fill out an adoption application.

 Your message has been sent to People United for Pets (PUP).